virtual-kubelet/virtual-kubelet/README.md

 Virtual Kubelet is an open source [Kubernetes kubelet](https://kubernetes.io/docs/reference/generated/kubelet/) implementation that masquerades as a kubelet for the purposes of connecting Kubernetes to other APIs.
-This allows the nodes to be backed by other services like ACI, AWS Fargate, Hyper.sh, etc.
+This allows the nodes to be backed by other services like ACI, AWS Fargate, Hyper.sh, [IoT Edge](https://github.com/Azure/iot-edge-virtual-kubelet-provider) etc. The primary scenario for VK is enabling the extension of the Kubernetes API into serverless container platforms like ACI, Fargate, and Hyper.sh, though we are open to others.
+However, it should be noted that VK is explicitly not intended to be an alternative to Kubernetes federation.

 Virtual Kubelet features a pluggable architecture and direct use of Kubernetes primitives, making it much easier to build on.

 We invite the Kubernetes ecosystem to join us in empowering developers to build